10 of the best vegetables to plant in your raised garden beds.

-Here are the best vegetables to plant in a raised bed, and a little to know about soil depth.
-When it comes to growing food, Florida screams for garden beds.
-Our “soil” is complete sand and would take years of mending and feeding it for us to be at the point where we can plant vegetables there.
-On The Green Acre Homestead, we plant all our crops in raised beds!
+If you’re on a mission to grow your own vegetables, you’ve ended up in the right place.
+I’m going to tell you about the best vegetables to plant in a raised bed and tell you a little about soil depth and fertilizer.
+You see, when it comes to growing food, Florida begs for raised garden beds.
+Our soil is just complete sand and would take years of mending and feeding it for us to plant vegetables there.
+Before you start buying seeds, do your research so you know what yo prepare for.

 I grew cucumbers for the first time last season and it was SO much fun Definitely one of the best vegetables to plant in a raised garden bed!
 They vined all over the place and grew these beautiful yellow flowers, so make sure you have a trellis.
 A regular tomato trellis can do if you have one laying around!
 I harvested so many cucumbers from two plants it was unbelievable, really.
 Looking back, I could’ve used them a bit more wisely by planting them in a location that would’ve provided shade for my lettuce or kale.
 I’ve mentally noted that mistake and will adjust properly for this season.
 Cucumbers like full sun, so don’t be afraid to use their beautiful blanketing vines to provide shade for your other crops.